ALRW/dayAsADev/courseSections/section0.md

 ![Pair Programming](../images/pairProgramming.png)

 Pair programming is the process whereby two people actively collaborate on developing code.
 Used as part of a general teamwork approach it leads to improved code quality, team communication, knowledge share and huge learning gains.
-Not suprisingly, [Large scale studies of computer science students](http://www.cs.pomona.edu/classes/cs121/supp/williams_prpgm.pdf) have shown greatly improved outcomes when students pair program on coding problems.
+Not suprisingly, [Large scale studies of computer science students :link:](http://www.cs.pomona.edu/classes/cs121/supp/williams_prpgm.pdf) have shown greatly improved outcomes when students pair program on coding problems.

 How to
 ------